robots-from-jupyter/robotkernel/docs/index.rst

 .. code:: bash

-   $ nbrobot quickstart.ipynb
+   $ nbrobot example.ipynb

 In addition, it is also possible to execute notebooks with nbconvert_ to result a new notebook with embedded execution logs and reports:

 .. code:: bash

-   $ jupyter nbconvert --to notebook --execute quickstart.ipynb
+   $ jupyter nbconvert --to notebook --execute example.ipynb

 On execution error, the partially executed notebook may not be saved until an extra argument ``--ExecutePreprocessor.allow_errors=True`` is given:

 .. code:: bash

-   $ jupyter nbconvert --ExecutePreprocessor.allow_errors=True --to notebook --execute quickstart.ipynb
+   $ jupyter nbconvert --ExecutePreprocessor.allow_errors=True --to notebook --execute example.ipynb

 This `may change`__ in future versions of nbconvert.